-Concord is the 47th highest populated city in California and is quickly becoming popular amongst tech employees not willing to put up with the insanity that is San Francisco.
+Concord is the 47th highest populated city in California and is quickly becoming popular amongst tech employees not willing to put up with the insanity that is San Francisco and Silicon Valley.

-But apart from its utility as a commuter city, Concord has a ton to offer people who want a nice place to settle down without sacrificing the benefits of city life.
+Apart from its utility as a commuter city, Concord has a lot to offer.
+For people who want a nice place to settle down without sacrificing the benefits of city life, you’re home.
 The trick is knowing where to look.

-This guide is meant to give you all the tools you’ll need to discover what makes Concord such a great place to live.
+This guide will give you all you’ll need to discover what makes Concord such a great place to live.

-- Concord currently has a population of roughly 128,726, making it the 211th most populated city in the US.
+- Concord currently has a population of roughly 128,399, making it the one of the largest cities in California and the 211th most populated in the US.

 - The cost of living in Concord is 50% higher than the national average and 5% higher than the average in California.

-Now, before we get too deep into things, check out this delightfully retro Concord promotional video from the 90’s.
+Now, before we get too deep into the details, check out this delightfully retro Concord promotional video from the ’90s.

 Whether you’re looking to move to Concord because you want an easy commute to San Francisco or you just want a nice suburb to settle down in, there are quite a few quality neighborhoods to choose from.

-The Rental Hotspot Map above shows rent in Concord has fairly consisitent pricing throughout the city, with slight pockets of variation.
+The rental map above shows rent in Concord has fairly consistent pricing throughout the city, with slight pockets of variation.

 Here’s how the pricing for each area breaks down

-- If you’re looking for a more affordable area of the city, check out places like Camara, Canterbury Village, and Ellis Lake, where you’ll find rents ranging from $1,000 – $1,200.
+- If you’re looking for a more affordable area of the city, you should check out places like Clayton Valley Center, Canterbury Village, and Ellis Lake, for instance, where you’ll find rents ranging from $1,700 – $1,900.

-- Now, if you’re looking for a more average priced area with, say, prices between $1,300 and $1,600, you’ll want to look at areas around Baldwin Park, Clayton Valley Center, and North Concord.
+- Now, if you’re looking for a more average priced area with, say, prices between $2,000 and $2,400, you’ll want to look at areas around Baldwin Park, Camara, and North Concord.

-- And if you don’t mind a heftier price tag, more expensive areas like Clayton Valley Highlands, Concord Pavillion, and Cowell will run you between $1,700 and $2,200.
+- And if you don’t mind a heftier price tag, more expensive areas like Clayton Valley Highlands, Concord Pavillion, and Cowell will run you between $2,400 and $3,400, for example.